Education

 This activity is inspired by the achievements of ancient Egypt.
 The ancient Egyptians influenced the modern world in many ways and made important contributions to the fields of science, technology, engineering and mathematics.

 Jewellery in ancient Egypt also had spiritual significance.
-Jewellery was believed to have the ability to protect against evil spirits and disease and bring good fortune.
+Jewellery was believed to have the ability to protect against evil spirits and disease, as well as bring good fortune.
 Ancient Egyptians were even buried with their jewels as it was thought that jewellery could provide guidance through the afterlife and be enjoyed in their next life.

 Suggested learning outcomes